This weekly summary from our 7 experts, brings you insights based on their experience as investors, entrepreneurs & executives.

 To continue receiving This Week in Fintech, you can either become a paying Member for $143 per year (and receive all our content in addition to this weekly summary) by clicking here.
 If you just want to receive This Week in Fintech for free, you will need to fill in this form.

 This weekly snapshot is the news that matters in the Stablecoin market.
+The focus this week is central bankers fighting to hold their monopoly.

 Editor note: This weekly snapshot is the news that matters in the XBRL market.